JimTravisGoog/bigquery-reverse-geolocation/README.md

 Sign up for a Google Cloud Platform account if you do not already have one

+Sign up for a Maps API key if you do not have one (maps for Work customers can use their client ID).
+You will need a [server key](https://developers.google.com/maps/documentation/geocoding/get-api-key) to use the Geocoding, Elevation and Timezone APIs.
+You will need a [browser key](https://developers.google.com/maps/documentation/javascript/) to use the Javascript Maps API to visualise your data

 Create a new project in the [Google Developer Console](https://console.developers.google.com/project) and note the new project's ID.

 In the [APIs & Auth section of the Google Developers Console](https://console.developers.google.com/project/_/apiui/api) of your new project, enable the following APIs: